abrahamprz/my-anime-pal/README.md

 ## Description
 Chat with your AnimePal about your favorite anime and manga.

+## Note
+**This project is still in development and may not be fully usable even when it's in the main branch.
+This note will be removed once the project is fully usable with the first release.**

 ## Setup and Installation
 1. Clone the repository
 2. Follow ollama's instructions to install the [deepseek-r1:8b](https://ollama.com/library/deepseek-r1:8b) model